iriusrisk/GoCD-EC2-Elastic-Agent-Plugin/README.md

 # GoCD Elastic agent plugin for AWS EC2

 [GoCD](https://www.gocd.org) server plugin for bringing up Amazon EC2 instances as its agents on demand.
+Compatible with [version 4.0](https://plugin-api.gocd.org/18.10.0/elastic-agents/) of the elastic agent endpoint (GoCD server versions between 18.10.0 and 19.2.0).

 Table of Contents
 =================